Fortinetics

 What score do I need to pass a CMMC Level 2 assessment?

 Perfect 110/110 on the NIST SP 800-171 Rev 2 controls.
 Any 'Other than Satisfied' finding fails the assessment unless it can be converted to a POA&M item under narrow DoD eligibility rules.
 Most contractors plan to the 110/110 bar rather than rely on POA&M flexibility.
+The same 110 requirements are what the self-assessment covers during the Phase 2 suspension, and what your SPRS score is computed against.

 When does CMMC Level 2 actually become mandatory?